masesgroup/KNet/src/documentation/articles/connectSDK.md

 ```

 From KNet 3.1.2, the JVM side exposes two new methods `getAssemblyLocation` and `getClassName`.
+Overriding them in a child class of
+- `org.mases.knet.developed.connect.sink.KNetSinkConnector`
+- `org.mases.knet.developed.connect.source.KNetSourceConnector`
+- `org.mases.knet.developed.connect.transforms.KNetTransformation`
+- `org.mases.knet.developed.connect.transforms.predicates.KNetPredicate`

-Overriding them in a child class of `org.mases.knet.developed.connect.sink.KNetSinkConnector` or `org.mases.knet.developed.connect.source.KNetSourceConnector`, the properties are defined at code level.
+the properties are defined at code level.

-Here an example of a Java class made explicitly to manage the .NET connector (the example is for a Source connector, but extends to a Sink connector too):
+Here an example of a Java class made explicitly to manage the .NET connector (the example is available for a Source connector, but extends to a Sink connector, Predicate and Transformation):

 ```java